-- 58. The '610 patent's claims are directed toward a solution rooted in computer technology and uses technology unique to computers and networks to overcome a problem specifically arising in the realm of providing interactive contest systems based upon real time events over a computer network. - 59.
-The '610 patent's claims are not directed at a mere mathematical relationship or formula. - 60.
+- 58. The '610 patent's claims are not directed at the broad concept or idea of "interactive games."
+'610 patent, Abstract.
+Instead, the claims are directed to particular, narrow systems that "allow[] participants to compete in an interactive game, such as a contest or sporting event, occurring in real time or as a taped broadcast of a real time event." using technologies unique to the internet age.
+The inventive concept in the '610 claims is a technological one rather than an entrepreneurial one. - 59.
+The '610 patent does not take a well-known or established business method or process and "apply it to a general purpose computer."
+Instead, the specific system and processes described in the '610 patent have no direct corollary to a business process that predates the advent of the internet. - 60.
+The '610 patent's claims are directed toward a solution rooted in computer technology and uses technology unique to computers and networks to overcome a problem specifically arising in the realm of providing interactive contest systems based upon real time events over a computer network. - 61.
+The '610 patent's claims are not directed at a mere mathematical relationship or formula. - 62.
 The '610 patent's claims cannot be performed by a human, in the human mind, or by pen and paper.
-These limitations establish that the '610 patent's claims are not an abstract idea, because they cannot be performed by a human, in the human mind, or by pen and paper. - 61.
+These limitations establish that the '610 patent's claims are not an abstract idea, because they cannot be performed by a human, in the human mind, or by pen and paper. - 63.
 Further, the '610 patent disclosure requires a computer to enable interactive fantasy sports systems.
 For example, in Fig. 1B, the systems and methods disclosed in the '610 patent connect at least one interactive device with a central computer and a statistical computer through a communication network.